bjornefisk/HelixCommit/examples/README.md

 ### 3. Programmatic Usage (`programmatic_usage.py`)

-Use GitReleaseGen as a Python library in your own scripts.
+Use HelixCommit as a Python library in your own scripts.

 ```bash
 python examples/programmatic_usage.py